-From Table VII it can be clearly seen that the health risks from excessive noise at this location far away from the heliport operation were negligible.
-From Table VI there was a significant difference between the external long term average noise level and the external background level noise level, 11.3 dBA which when the penalty is added for the character of helicopter noise gives a 17.3 dBA difference.
-Therefore, there is a significant risk of adverse impact.
+From Table VII it can be clearly seen that the health risks from excessive noise at this location far from the heliport operation were negligible.
+Therefore, there is no significant risk of adverse impact.
 No significant Exceedances were recorded.
 According to ProPG guidance and the Aviation Framework Policy the external long term noise level of 52.1 dBA offer negligible risk effects to health or annoyance.

 At Waterman’s Quay only internal measurements were monitored due to technical difficulties